Have you ever opened your jar of milk, only to find that it smells and tastes sour? What to do with soured cream?

 “I have some raw cream that's been in my fridge for about a month.
 It now smells sour but not quite like sour cream.
 What can I do with it?
 It doesn't smell “bad” necessarily like pasteurized cream would smell and it's not clumpy.
 It's very thick, though, just like thick cream.”

-Boy, I’ve been there, and I have very good news for you.
-As you know, raw milk and cream sour rather than spoil — reason #4 of the 6 reasons (raw) cultured dairy is so fabulous.
-You can still use this cream!
+As you know, raw milk and cream sour rather than spoil.
+That's reason #4 on my list of 6 Reasons (Raw) Cultured Dairy Is So Fabulous!
+So, you can still use this cream!

-Another idea.
-If you want to use your soured cream right away, it makes a wonderful creme fraiche to drizzle on burritos, tacos, chili, soups, stews, potatoes, oatmeal, granola… or on fresh fruit!
+If you want to use your soured cream right away, drizzle it on burritos, tacos, chili, soups, stews, potatoes, oatmeal, granola, or even fresh fruit!
+It makes a wonderful creme fraiche.
 Even chocolate ice cream is fantastic just a teensy bit sour.

-As long as you add it at the end and it doesn't get too hot — you've just boosted or added probiotic benefits to all those meals!
+Add it at the end and make sure it doesn't get too hot, and voila, you've just boosted or added probiotic benefits to your meal!

-If you’d prefer the cream a bit more sour — more creme fraiche like — just leave it out at room temperature for 12 to 24 hours for the cream to develop its culture.
-Or you can boost the culturing by adding live buttermilk or a mesophilic culture.
+Do you prefer your soured cream just a bit more sour?
+Leave it out at room temperature for 12 to 24 hours for the cream to develop its culture.
+Or, boost the culturing by adding live buttermilk or a mesophilic culture.

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
 Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
 Our family thanks you!